Blackmass Plastics new EP The Fried Synapse is four slabs of hard bass and raw techno with an electro’d feel.

 Quite frankly, this is brutal and essential material from Void Tactical Media’s Dimentia.

-Fresh from his stunning (and debut live recording) showcase session for Mantis Radio two weeks back, samples of the new EP for London’s Yellow Machines have hit the net from Serbia’s Boris Noiz.
+Previews for the new EP for London’s Yellow Machines have hit the net from Serbia’s Boris Noiz.
+And they are sounding essential.

 Presenting 8 tracks of slow grind, anti-beat drone, ‘Synthetic Vision’ by Alphaxone is pretty damn good.